gabrieleilertsen/briefmatch/README.md

      format can be read in C++ and Matlab using the flowIO code provided at the [Middlebury benchmark webpage](http://vision.middlebury.edu/flow/data/).
   3. 8-bit color png images.
 The flow directions are encoded by color, and magnitudes by color saturation.
-The '-vis_max_motion' parameter can be used to scale this value to have maximum saturation and clamp all values above.
+The `--vis_max_motion` parameter can be used to scale this value to have maximum saturation and clamp all values above.